leejet/stable-diffusion.cpp/examples/cli/README.md

   --increase-ref-index                     automatically increase the indices of references images based on the order they are listed (starting with 1).
-  --disable-auto-resize-ref-image          disable auto resize of ref images --taesd-preview-only                     prevents usage of taesd for decoding the final image. (for use with --preview tae) -M, --mode                               run mode, one of [img_gen, vid_gen, upscale, convert], default: img_gen --type                                   weight type (examples: f32, f16, q4_0, q4_1, q5_0, q5_1, q8_0, q2_K, q3_K, q4_K).
+  --disable-auto-resize-ref-image          disable auto resize of ref images --taesd-preview-only                     prevents usage of taesd for decoding the final image. (for use with --preview tae) --preview-noisy                          enables previewing noisy inputs of the models rather than the denoised outputs -M, --mode                               run mode, one of [img_gen, vid_gen, upscale, convert], default: img_gen --type                                   weight type (examples: f32, f16, q4_0, q4_1, q5_0, q5_1, q8_0, q2_K, q3_K, q4_K).
 If not specified, the default is the
                                            type of the weight file